How to Feed Your Young Athlete, According to a Nutrition Expert

 +

-When kids are playing sports, they may have special nutrition needs.
-When we help them meet these needs, we help them play their best.
 This section is for children who are 6-10 and are intensely playing sports, training, or playing hard for long periods of time.
 We will provide a basic sports nutrition framework here for days when your child has an intense workout, such as a game.
-If your child has specialized needs, or if you would like a personalized assessment, we highly recommend working with a registered dietitian.

 3-4 hours before the workout or training